htuesta/stata-tools/README.md

 ## Notes
 Before running any script, set the `gl root` global at the top of each file to your local data directory.

+## Acknowledgements

+Code organization, documentation, and bug fixes in this repository were assisted by Claude (Anthropic).
+The analytical logic, methodological choices, and original code are my own work developed at the Ministry of Economy (Peru), and IDB.